-The Drinking Water Source Protection Plan for Skyline Mountain SSD is available for your review.
+The Drinking Water Source Protection Plan for Skyline Mountain SSD is available for your review also available on web site at www.smssdutah.com.
 It contains information about source protection zones, potential contamination sources and management strategies to protect our drinking water.
 Potential contamination sources common in our protection areas are roads and residential areas.
 Our sources have a low level of susceptibility to potential contamination.
 We have also developed management strategies to further protect our sources from contamination.
 Please contact us if you have questions or concerns about our source protection plan.